vjebelev/therunaround/README.markdown

 Installation
 ------------

-This assume we're installing to an Apache Phusion Passenger stack.
+This assumes we're installing to an Apache Phusion Passenger stack.

 1. Clone the app: